(This article was published on 28 June 2021 and updated on 27 January 2026)

 Where should climate-related matters be reflected – in the cash flows or in the discount rate?

-If sufficient data is not available, or it is not possible to reliably quantify the impact of climate-related matters on the cash flows, adjustments to the discount rate may need to be considered.
-These adjustments may be made if they can be supported.
-Methods that may be used to support such adjustments include:
+If sufficient data is not available, or it is not possible to reliably quantify the impact of a climate-related matter on the cash flows, then adjustments to the discount rate may need to be considered.

-• looking to market multiples for comparable quoted companies for a potential adjustment factor.
-Comparable transactions may also provide some support; and
+• an adjustment factor based on market multiples for comparable listed companies – comparable transactions may also provide some support; and

 For more information on how climate-related matters might affect cash flow projections, see our article What’s the impact on cash flow projections used for impairment testing of non-current assets?